-In his account of justice in A Treatise of Human Nature (3.2.1), David Hume provides one of the first instances of what Friedrich Nietzsche would later call a ‘genealogy.’
-In this account, Hume relativizes the metaphysical credentials of justice and characterizes it instead as organically grown in the soil of social interaction among humans.
-It is critically important to Hume, however, that justice arises from the social needs of humans as a matter of necessity.

 Foucault describes in his work, whether it is about the hermeneutics of the subject, the penal system, schools, hospitals, prisons, or the history of sexuality, that there is nothing necessary about the particular forms that moral explanations take.
 They are rooted in contingencies and are in the final analysis a downstream consequence of the implementation of modernity (for Foucault, especially the economic, institutional, and bio-political changes that modernity brings about).
 What is of interest to me in this section is how the specific features of modernity listed above have prepared the way for both the dystopian picture of normativity and ethics in Kafka and the gradual move from the kind of empiricist naturalism that Hume espouses, which defends and upholds the necessity of morality (a modern-day and less-than-subtle proponent of this view is Sam Harris, for example in The Moral Landscape: How Science Can Determine Human Values, 2010; see also Moritz Schlick, Problems of Ethics) to Foucault’s vision.
 Foucault, in the tradition of a Kantian critique, subjugates the necessity of moral prescription to the contingency of historical description and thereby perhaps mortally compromises it, although Foucault himself is famously restrained about the normative consequences of his findings.

 Since literary criticism and locating an analytical philosophical position in Kafka’s work come together in this paper, I want to use a particular story by Kafka, “The Great Wall of China” (written in 1917; the translation that I will use is by Ian Johnston), to illustrate the factors of what I consider the modern problematization of moral agency in Kafka.
-It is important to note that modern problematization does not imply a lack of desire on part of modern persons to avail themselves of moral evaluation or that it attenuates the salience of moral agency in the discourse of modernity (Foucault has given a compelling description of how practices and discourse can become decoupled in The History of Sexuality, Volume 1).
+It is important to note that modern problematization does not imply a lack of desire on part of modern persons to avail themselves of moral evaluation or that it attenuates the salience of moral agency in the discourse of modernity (Foucault has given a compelling description of how practices, desires, and discourse can become decoupled in The History of Sexuality, Volume 1).
 Nietzsche writes,

 It goes without saying that I do not deny—unless I am a fool—that many actions called immoral ought to be avoided and resisted, or that many called moral ought to be done and encouraged, but I think the one should be encouraged and the other avoided for other reasons than hitherto.
 (Daybreak, section 103)